This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Andalucia in the south of Spain is the quintessential Spanish region and is home to some of the most colorful and vibrant cities in the whole of the country.
 Heavy with Moorish influence, evident in the fantastic food and historic architecture, the cities of Andalucia are a feast for the senses.

-This south Spain road trip starts on the Costa del Sol, in the lively coastal city of Malaga, which comes to life on the seafront.
-A favorite place for Malaguenos to go for a stroll post siesta, a fiercely protected custom in the south of Spain, the seafront comes alive after 5pm.
+Our southern Spain road trip starts on the Costa del Sol, in the lively coastal city of Malaga, which comes to life on the seafront.
+A favourite place for Malaguenos to go for a stroll post siesta, a fiercely protected custom in the south of Spain, the seafront comes alive after 5pm.
 You’ll find whole families out, enjoying the sunshine and stopping for a beer and tapa along the paseo.

 Up next is beautiful Ronda, surrounded by the dramatic mountains of Sierra de Grazalema and Sierra de las Nieves.
 The drive from Marbella to Ronda is simply stunning, with white villages on every hillside and spectacular views as the road dips and swoops between lakes, valleys, and peaks.

-Known for its Ronda its arched bridge of Puente Nuevo which spans the 120m deep river gorge of El Tajo, the bridge is best seen from the beautiful La Casa del Rey Moro, where you’ll find lush and fragrant gardens and a spectacular view.
-There’s also a spectacular bullring here, and whatever your views about the divisive sport of bullfighting, you should visit Plaza de Toros.
+Ronda is known for its arched Puente Nuevo bridge which spans the 120m deep river gorge of El Tajo.
+The bridge is best seen from the beautiful La Casa del Rey Moro, where you’ll find lush and fragrant gardens and a spectacular view.
+There’s also a perfectly round bullring here, and whatever your views about the divisive sport of bullfighting, you should visit Plaza de Toros for its glorious architecture and the bullfighting museum, which sheds a different light on one of Spain’s most controvertial sports.

 Just north of Ronda are the Pueblo Blancos of Zahara de la Sierra and Setenil de las Bodegas.
 Both are worth visiting, and the latter is known for its whitewashed houses built into the surrounding cliffs and that image, the one with the rock covering half the narrow street and its houses.

-Next is hot and steamy Seville, one of the most popular places in Andalucia, if not Spain!
-Seville boasts the Gothic Seville Cathedral, the imposing Giralda Tower, and the stunning Alcazar, all conveniently clustered together in the historic center, and located right next to the narrow streets of the Barrio Santa Cruz, the heart of Seville’s lively tapas culture offering some of the best plates in Andalucia.
+Next is hot and steamy Seville, which boasts the Gothic Seville Cathedral, the imposing Giralda Tower, and the stunning Alcazar, all conveniently clustered together in the historic center.
+Right next door to all this splendour are the narrow streets of the Barrio Santa Cruz, the heart of Seville’s lively tapas culture offering some of the best plates in Andalucia.

-Past the ancient dolmens and lover’s rock of Antequera is Cordoba, known for the UNESCO Mezquita mosque cathedral, which will take your breath away when you step inside for the first time.
-Meander through the nearby Jewish quarter where you’ll find narrow lanes and pretty squares where many of the whitewashed houses are covered in blooms from window boxes providing the perfect images of this gorgeous city.
+Past the ancient dolmens and Lover’s Rock of Antequera is Cordoba, known for the UNESCO Mezquita mosque-cathedral, which will take your breath away when you step inside for the first time.
+Meander through the nearby Jewish Quarter, where you’ll find narrow lanes and pretty squares.
+Many of the whitewashed houses are covered in blooms from window boxes providing the perfect images of this gorgeous city.

-Next up is one of Spain’s most underrated cities.
+Our next stop is one of Spain’s most underrated cities.
 Well off the beaten path, Jaén is known for its olive oil production, and its medieval fortresses, including Santa Catalina Castle.
-The Renaissance Jaén Cathedral houses the Holy Veil which is said to have been used to wash Christ’s face.
+The Renaissance Jaén Cathedral houses the Holy Veil, which is said to have been used to wash Christ’s face.

 Where to Stay